Zenoh Plugin

 is the URL-encoded AimRT RPC method name.

-Serialization type, usually
+Serialization type, generally

 pb